Human immune-monitoring core

 The duration of these analyzes is inherently variable, ranging from a few weeks to several months with, if necessary, the transmission of protocols and know-how procedures to the requesting teams.

-Development and standardization of immune assays on human cells
+Development of human biobanking and immune assays

-- Quality controls of potentially fragile PBMC biobanks (for instance samples transported from other regions of France, patients with certain conditions that may affect blood cells)
+- Quality controls of fragile PBMC biobanks (for instance samples transported from other regions of France, patients with certain conditions that may affect blood cells)

 - Isolation of PBMCs from small volume blood samples for pediatric studies

 - Testing of PBMC isolation kits in comparison with conventional methodologies by Ficoll

 - Comparison of automated counting methods for fresh or cryopreserved PBMCs